nelsonchaves/programming-bible/PostgreSQL/postgres_cli.md

 #### Describing a Table

-To describe a specific table:

 ```ruby
 # Describe a specific table
 \d <table-name>
 ```

-To get detailed information about a table's schema:

 ```ruby
 # Describe table schema in detail